Bridlington Lawn Tennis Tournament: Venue

 The original venue for the tournament was the Bridlington and Quay Cricket and Lawn Tennis Ground.
 However records of original club, appear not to have survived.
-Records currently held by the modern day, indicate in the club minutes a change in name from St John's Avenue Tennis Club to Bessingby Road Lawn Tennis Club shortly after the World War 1, on 12 April 1919.
+Records currently held by the modern day club, indicate in the club minutes a change in name from St John's Avenue Tennis Club to Bessingby Road Lawn Tennis Club shortly after the World War 1, on 12 April 1919.
 In 1950 the name was changed again to The Bridlington Lawn Tennis Club.
 The club is still operating today.